 An LLC with one member is treated as an entity disregarded as separate from its owner for income tax purposes, but as a separate entity for purposes of employment tax and certain excise taxes.
-An LLC with at least two members is classified as Contributed by: Adam S Walters, Kenneth R Crystal, Kelly E Marks and Patrick T Fitzgerald, Phillips Lytle LLP a partnership for federal income tax purposes.
+An LLC with at least two members is classified as a partnership for federal income tax purposes.
 Although less common, an LLC can also elect to be classified as an association taxable as a corporation or as an S corporation.